sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## MC/DC (Modified Condition/Decision Coverage)

-Modified condition/decision coverage, or MC/DC, looks at the combinations of conditions like path coverage does.
+Modified condition/decision coverage (MC/DC) looks at the combinations of conditions like path coverage does.
 However, instead of aiming at testing all the possible combinations, we follow a process in order to identify the "important" combinations.
 The goal of focusing on these important combinations is to manage the large number of test cases that one needs to devise when aiming for 100% path coverage.

 The idea of MC/DC is to *exercise each condition in a way that it can, independently of the other conditions, affect the outcome of the entire decision*.
 The example that is about to come will clarify it.

-Cost-wise, a relevant characteristic of MC/DC coverage is that, supposing that conditions only have binary outcomes (i.e., true or false), the number of tests required to achieve 100% MC/DC coverage is $$N+1$$, where $$N$$ is the number of conditions in the decision.
+Cost-wise, a relevant characteristic of MC/DC coverage is that, supposing that conditions only have binary outcomes (i.e., `true` or `false`), the number of tests required to achieve 100% MC/DC coverage is $$N+1$$, where $$N$$ is the number of conditions in the decision.
 $$N+1$$ is definitely smaller than $$2^N$$!

 Again, to devise a test suite that achieves 100% MC/DC coverage, we should devise $$N+1$$ test cases that, when combined,